Estuary

 Estuary Flow is a no-code third-party ELT tool.
 Designed to scale and prevent downtime, Estuary Flow stands out among other third-party tools for its ability to set up pipelines with historical and real-time data in less than minutes.

-Step 2.
-Before you continue, set up your SQL Server and Snowflake to meet the prerequisites.
-See instructions for:
+• Before you continue, set up your SQL Server and Snowflake to meet the prerequisites.
+See instructions for SQL Server & Snowflake

-Step 5.
-Fill out the capture details with your SQL server address, database username, and password.
+• Fill in the capture details with your SQL server address, database username, and password.
 Click Next.

 Flow uses the provided information to initiate a connection to your SQL Server and display your tables as one or more collections.

-Step 6.
-Decide which collection you want to capture since all are selected by default.
+• Decide which collections (tables) you want to capture since all are selected by default.
 You can remove collections you don’t want to capture, change collection names, and modify other properties.
 Once satisfied, click Save and publish.
 You’ll see a notification when the capture publishes.

-Step 7.
-Click the Materialize collections button to move your captured data to a destination.
+• Click the Materialize collections button to transfer your captured data.

-Step 8.
-From the connector tile, select Snowflake Data Cloud.
+• From the connector tile, select Snowflake Data Cloud as your destination.

-Once you’re satisfied with the configuration, click Save and publish.
+• Click Save and publish.
 You’ll see a notification when the full Data Flow publishes successfully.
-All historical and real-time event data from SQL Server is now captured into Snowflake in less than 5 minutes.

 Benefits of using Estuary Flow